-Market Characteristics that will influence the use of funds available for housing type The use of tenant-based rental assistance is dependent on rental property owners willingness to rent their units to TBRA clients.
+Affordable Housing Market Characteristics that will influence Туре the use of funds available for housing type Tenant Based Rental The use of tenant-based rental assistance is dependent on rental property Assistance (TBRA) owner's willingness to rent their units to TBRA clients.
 In many communities, landlords are reluctant to rent to these clients due to the reputation they have that the clients do not take care of the property as well as other renters do.
 Other market conditions that could influence the use of TBRA have to do with rents being asked for rental property.
 If rents are too high, the rental assistance might not be enough to allow clients to lease the units, even if the landlord was willing.
-Added to the description of TBRA market characteristics above, non-homeless special needs clients may also encounter housing units that do not meet their accessibility needs.
+TBRA for Non- Added to the description of TBRA market characteristics above, non-homeless Homeless Special special needs clients may also encounter housing units that do not meet their Needs accessibility needs.
 Most housing in any community has not had accessibility improvements that allow persons with mobility issues ease of access.
 While landlords are obligated to make reasonable accommodations for such renters, many need more accommodations than typical landlords would consider reasonable.
-The production of new housing units is influenced by several market conditions, including the cost of land, the cost of construction, and prevailing interest rates.
+New Unit Production The production of new housing units is influenced by several market conditions, including the cost of land, the cost of construction, and prevailing interest rates.
 While rates are currently at historic lows, the mortgage markets are still recovering from the recent mortgage foreclosure crisis and restrictions placed on lending institutions that resulted.
-In many areas lenders are not making new loans as freely as before and some well qualified buyers are finding it difficult to navigate the new mortgage processes that have been instituted.
+In many areas' lenders are not making new loans as freely as before and some well qualified buyers are finding it difficult to navigate the new mortgage processes that have been instituted.
 The resulting delays in securing loans can burden housing developers and restrict their activities.
-Rehabilitation activities can be influenced by the cost of materials and labor.
-In City of Valdosta, these costs are relative low in comparison to other areas of the country.
-The efficiency of rehabilitation is dependent on the after rehabilitation value of the home.
+Rehabilitation Rehabilitation activities can be influenced by the cost of materials and labor.
+In City of Valdosta, these costs are low in comparison to other areas of the country.
+The efficiency of rehabilitation is dependent on the after- rehabilitation value of the home.
 If the market value of the home does not support the extent of rehabilitation required, it's not worth the effort to repair the home.

-Affordable Market Characteristics that will influence Housing Type the use of funds available for housing type Acquisition, Acquisition, including preservation, can be influenced by the market value of the including structure.
-With home purchases by private individuals, the historic low interest preservation rates off-set increases in the market value of the housing stock.
+Affordable Housing Market Characteristics that will influence Туре the use of funds available for housing type Acquisition, Acquisition, including preservation, can be influenced by the market value of including the structure.
+With home purchases by private individuals, the historic low preservation interest rates off-set increases in the market value of the housing stock.
 Monthly housing costs of higher priced homes at lower interest rates approximate the monthly housing costs of lower priced homes at higher interest rates.
 In the case of a City or non-profit organization buying housing stock for rehabilitation and resale or for preservation, the costs of purchasing a home outright at higher prices can reduce the number of homes that can be purchased or reduce the funds available for rehabilitation activities.